What is Augmented Reality (AR) and How does it work

 Provide us with your contact details and we will contact you today

-Real environment modified by computer generated objects is present in many areas, from aviation to gaming, we’re just not aware of it as users.
-Have you tried to catch Pockemons in recent years or to fit furniture in your room via IKEA app?
-That’s AR, and it has more far reaching areas of potential use.
+Real environment modified by computer-generated objects is present in many areas, from aviation to gaming, we’re just not aware of it as users.
+Have you tried to catch Pokemon in recent years or to fit furniture in your room via IKEA app?
+That’s AR, and it has more far-reaching areas of potential use.
 It is still in development and multiple engineers and tech companies around the world are working to enhance it.
 In the meantime, let’s find out what is Augmented Reality, and let’s start with this vision by Magic Leap.
 Exciting!

 What is Augmented Reality?

 The term itself was coined back in 1990, and one of the first commercial uses were in television and military.
-With the raise of Internet and smartphones, AR rolled out its second wave and nowadays is mostly related to interactive concept.
-3D models are directly projected onto physical things or fused together in real-time, various augmented reality apps impact our habits, social life and entertainment industry.
+With the rise of the Internet and smartphones, AR rolled out its second wave and nowadays is mostly related to the interactive concept.
+3D models are directly projected onto physical things or fused together in real-time, various augmented reality apps impact our habits, social life, and the entertainment industry.

 AR apps typically connect digital animation to a special ‘marker’, or with the help of GPS in phones pinpoint the location.
-Augmentation is happening in real time and within context of the environment, for example overlaying scores to a live feed sport events.
+Augmentation is happening in real time and within the context of the environment, for example, overlaying scores to a live feed sport events.